rstrazza/taking-javaee-to-the-clouds/jelastic/README.md

 # Java EE on Jelastic PaaS

 Java EE is a first class citizen in the Jelastic PaaS environment.
-The first service released late 2011 was for the Java EE platform.
+The first service released late 2011 was dedicated to the Java EE platform.

 This demo is using Jelastic Stark v.5.2 to deploy the Java EE Cargo Tracker application on GlassFish 4.1.2.